 You will also notice wilting, similar to the bacterial wilt that cucumber beetles carry when you have a squash bug infestation.

 In addition, their feeding causes delayed plant growth, killed seedlings, and yellow spots that turn brown.

 When threatened, they emit an unpleasant odor similar to that of stink bugs, making it even more frustrating to deal with an infestation.

 Thankfully, there are effective, natural ways to deal with these pests to protect your vegetable, like squash, cucumbers, pumpkins, and other gourds in your organic garden.

 Neem oil is one of the most effective all-natural, non-toxic remedies out there, along with diatomaceous earth (DE for short).

-It can not only kill squash bugs but many other cucurbit threats as well.
+It can kill not only squash bugs but many other cucurbits threats as well.